Jericha, Seated, 2014

 Finally, after I thought I was done, I realized that I could push the contrast range farther, especially with the darks in the hair, and went back over the entire piece again, pushing and fine-tuning.

 I could not have done this without the exceptional patience and body awareness of my model, Jericha Senyak, hands down the best model I have ever worked with.
-She could snap back into the pose without any guidance at all and find the exact position practically effortlessly, which is rare in even the best models.
+She could snap back into the pose without any guidance at all and find the exact position practically effortlessly, which is rare for even the best models.

 I worked on this piece long after she moved from the area; it was framed by Ani Rivera at Valley Frame Works in Amherst, MA.
 It was a finalist in the 2014 ARC Salon in the drawing category.